AlexandrosEmvoliadis/IoT-applications/Parkinson_detection/README.md

 **RUN**

 - Make sure that your environment contains svd library
+- Make sure that you are inside './Parkinson_detection' folder
 - process_data.py will:
   - Perform time-series process
   - Features extraction (original, and original + additional features)